scrubbedha/Qubes_Drakvuf/README.md

 1. `dom0_mem=2048M,max:2048M dom0_max_vcpus=2 dom0_vcpus_pin=1`: These options set a hard memory maximum allocation of 2048M for dom0 (adjust as needed)as well as [define the maximum number of dom0 vCPUs and number of vCPUs to pin to dom0](https://wiki.xenproject.org/wiki/Tuning_Xen_for_Performance#Dom0_vCPUs).
 If you go this route don't forget to create a [xen-user.xml](https://forum.qubes-os.org/t/why-are-updates-forcing-the-grub-smt-off-option/15326/12) to appropriately exclude the vCPUs you pin to dom0. domU guest [vCPUs can optionally be pinned](https://wiki.xenproject.org/wiki/Tuning_Xen_for_Performance#vCPU_Pinning_for_guests) as well.
     > :information_source: Anecdotal reports suggest [the above arguments are not strictly required for DRAKVUF](https://pub.nethence.com/security/drakvuf) to function normally.

 2. `force-ept=1`: This appropriately named option forces Xen to use Extended Page Tables (EPT), crucial for use of Intel's [Hardware Assisted Paging (HAP)](https://wiki.xenproject.org/wiki/Tuning_Xen_for_Performance#HAP_vs._shadow) implementation.
 The AMD work-alike equivalent of EPT is named [Rapid Virtualization Indexing (RVI)](https://www.techtarget.com/searchitoperations/definition/AMD-V-AMD-virtualization).
+This option is needed on some hardware according to [tklengyel who elaborates:](https://github.com/QubesOS/qubes-issues/issues/2417#issuecomment-1832979273)*"`force-ept=1` was needed on some hardware to enable EPT, people ran into issues where it wasn't getting enabled, so having this in the default command line is just easier even if its unnecessary on most platforms where EPT gets enabled just fine."*

     Xen project history boffins will fondly remember these enhancements were introduced back in [version 4.5](https://xenproject.org/2015/01/15/less-is-more-in-the-new-xen-project-4-5-release/)